About This File

 Stable markers are available for sale at most vanilla general goods vendors.
 They come in three varieties: 3-horse, 6-horse, and 12-horse.
 A greater number of horses require a greater amount of space, so each type of marker is designed with this in mind; thus, you should use the one that best fits the spacial capacity of your stable area.
 You can use multiple markers in any quantity or combination you like.
 You can place them in most any exterior, except in dangerous places like Oblivion planes.
-If you are going to use multiple markers in one location, I recommend you space them apart, allowing the horses plenty of wander space or horses may intersect.
+If you are going to use multiple markers in one location, I recommend you space them apart, allowing the horses plenty of wander space (intersecting horses are creepy, k?).

 If you pick up a stable marker while horses are still stabled at it, the horses will revert to their vanilla behavior.

 Most vanilla general goods vendors now carry a small assortment of basic decorative stable supplies.
-Bales of hay; fillable water troughs; buckets of apples, carrots, and oats; stable blankets; even a Dwemer stable heater can be purchased and placed in your stable area to keep your horses happy.
+Bales of hay; fillable water troughs; buckets of apples, carrots, and oats; stable blankets; even a Dwemer stable heater can be purchased and placed in your stable area to keep your horses warm and cozy.

-The bales of hay, buckets, and water troughs all start out as havoked items that can be grabbed and dragged, so you may place them as you like.
+The bales of hay, buckets, and water troughs all start out grabbable and draggable, so you may place them as you like.
 Activating them will pull up a menu, offering you the choice of locking them in place/unlocking them so they can be moved again, or picking them up.
 You can sneak + activate to pick them up without the menu.
 Water troughs will have an additional option to fill or drain.
-Due to havok issues, the blankets start out locked in place and just above the ground; however, they can be unlocked or locked just like the other items.
+Due to Havok issues, the blankets start out locked in place and just above the ground; however, they can be unlocked or locked just like the other items.

 The heater will always be static (locked in place).
 When you drop it, it will automatically be on the ground and upright just in front of you, and facing you.
 It has a menu like the other items, including the ability to turn it on or off.
 And, like the other items, you can activate it while sneaking to pick it up without a menu.

-Locking items in place will hide their names in the game world (except the heater), so they will be less visually distracting.
+Locking items in place will hide their names in the game world (except the heater), so they will blend better with their environment.
 You can, however, still activate them.